-A CHECK the Energy attached to your Active Pokémon.
+A) CHECK the Energy attached to your Active Pokémon.

 You need the right amount of Energy attached to a Pokémon for it to attack.
-For example, look at Litten.
-Its Bite attack costs , so you must have at least 1 Energy attached to Litten to use this attack.
-Next, its Flare attack costs .
-You need at least 2 Energy attached to Litten to use Flare, and the means you need to have 1 Energy attached.
+For example, look at Drizzile.
+Its Rain Splash attack costs , so you must have at least 1 Energy attached to Drizzile to use this attack.
+Next, its Wave Splash attack costs .
+You need at least 2 Energy attached to Drizzile to use Wave Splash, and the means you need to have 1 Energy attached.
 However, the means that any type of Energy can be used for the second Energy.
-Will work, but so will , on, or any other Energy type.
+Will work, but so will .
+Or or any other Energy type.
 Once you are sure you have the right Energy, announce which attack you are using.

-B CHECK Weakness and Resistance of your opponent's Active Pokémon.
+B) CHECK Weakness and Resistance of your opponent's Active Pokémon.

 Some Pokémon have Weakness or Resistance to Pokémon of certain types, marked in the lower-left corner of the card.
-(For example, Rowlet has Weakness to Note Pokémon.)
+(For example, Grookey has Weakness to Pokémon.)
 If the attack does damage, your opponent's Active Pokémon takes more damage if it has Weakness to the attacker's type.
 It takes less damage from a Pokémon if it has Resistance to that Pokémon's type.